pyheight/ttk-file-explorer/README_EN.md

 * Provides efficient and intuitive file browsing and management functions.

 ## Why this project is useful
-* **Specificity**: tkinter is easy to use and can meet the basic GUI requirements.
-However, it also has some limitations and flaws that result in very few developers using it.
+* **Specificity**: If I didn't tell you, no one would think this is developed with tkinter, for its exquisite interface and complete functions make it hard to connect with the traditional image of tkinter.
 * **For Windows**: As a Windows software, it makes full use of the features of the Windows system and provides an experience that is tightly integrated with the operating system.
 * **Open source and free**: As an open source project, users can expand and customize according to their own needs, improving the flexibility and convenience of file management.